Many or all companies we feature compensate us. Compensation and editorial

 Capital Good Fund

 Capital Good Fund is designed specifically to finance immigration-related expenses.
-The loan funds may be used to apply for a green card or citizenship, or petition family members to come to the U.S. You may also use the funds to pay immigration detention bonds.
+You may use the loan funds to apply for a green card or citizenship or to petition family members to come to the U.S. You can also use the funds to pay immigration detention bonds.

 • Have a U.S. bank account in your name